How to fix brown patches in your lawn

 Once brown spots appear, the turf pests will start to invade and get worst as the drought persists or the lack of water is prevalent.
 Chinch bugs are often more prolific in damaged grass that’s unhealthy or not growing normally.
 Nematode are microscopic worms that feed on damaged grass roots in brown spots.

-Pest infestation and turf disease can ruin your lawn and may require in the worst-case an expensive lawn replacement.
+Turf disease caused by bug infestations can ruin your lawn and may require in the worst-case an expensive lawn replacement.
 To get help regarding lawn care and outside pest control, click on Always Green.
 Please note, without fully working sprinklers with uniform water coverage, lawn care treatments may be ineffective or not able to perform properly.

 How Much Brown Can Florida Grass Tolerate?